 Pain: Minimal.
 Take Panadol or Panadeine for any discomfort.

 Infection: Can occur with any surgical procedure.

 The procedure is performed under local or general anaesthesia depending on the extent of the scarring.

 Steristrips will be applied.
-No sutures are required.
+No sutures are required unless a surgical scar revision has been performed.
+Vigorous exercise is not recommended after treatment.
 Follow up with the Doctor 7-10 days later.

 For a no-obligation discussion on how our acne scar treatments might assist you, please contact us on 07 3720 8788 or make an enquiry online.
 We look forward to speaking with you.

 Dr Russell Hills is an experienced cosmetic dermatologist based in Brisbane, Australia and is a member of the Academy of Facial Plastic Surgery.
 Dr Hills also has extensive experience in MOHS surgery for skin cancer removal, and is the principal Dermatologist at Aesthetix.

 Dr Hills regularly lectures on cosmetic and laser surgery and skin cancer removal, and has numerous publications on these topics.
 He is a member of a number of Australian and American medical associations, and attends local and international conferences to stay up-to-date with the latest approaches in cosmetic medicine.